-It was when ZZ Top's Billy F Gibbons contacted Fabrizio to collaborate on the writing/production of a song for an up-coming commercial, that all pieces came together.
-The song didn't become a commercial after all, but had Gibbons giving Fabrizio the suggestion to write "9 more songs" and start a band, with whom he would have loved to jam with whenever ZZ Top's schedule would allow it.
-Kenny Aronoff immediately tracked drums to it, and the song 'Running Whiskey' ended up becoming the first single of Supersonic Blues Machine's 2016s debut album 'West of Flushing, South of Frisco'.
+When ZZ Top's Billy F Gibbons contacted Grossi to collaborate on the writing/producing of a song for an upcoming commercial, all pieces came together.
+The music didn't become a commercial but had Gibbons giving Fabrizio the suggestion to write "9 more songs" and start a band.
+That song was "Running Whiskey" and became the first single of Supersonic Blues Machine's 2016s debut album West of Flushing, South of Frisco.

 They have continuously operated as a band of comrades and kindred spirits.
 "The stretched Cadillac of a blues band" has a revolving line-up of star-studded guests, including Billy F. Gibbons, Steve Lukather, Warren Haynes, Eric Gales, Robben Ford, Chris Duarte and more.

 At the core has always been Fabrizio Grossi, who has worked with some of the finest musicians around, including Steve Vai, Alice Cooper, George Clinton, Eric Gales, Slash, to name a few and Kenny Aronoff, whose credits include; John Mellencamp, Smashing Pumpkins, Meat Loaf, Brandon Flowers, John Fogerty, Red Hot Chili Peppers, and Joe Cocker.
 Over 300 million records sold worldwide feature his work – 1,300 of which are certified gold, platinum, or diamond records.